 What is Catchball?

-In their book, Value Stream Management for the Lean Office, Don Tapping and Tom Shuker describe catchball this way:
+In their book, Value Stream Management for the Lean Office, Don Tapping and Tom Shuker describe catchball:

 “Catchball is simple.
 Regardless of who initiates a project (although it’s most commonly a manager), that person articulates the purpose, objectives and other ideas and concerns and then 'throws' them to the other stakeholders for feedback, support and action.”